 The Burmese term dha, referred to as dhab in Thai language (daab or darb) was commonly used in Thailand by the Ayutthaya period (1350-1767 C.E.).
 In those ancient days, weapons were a part of daily life.
 Eventually swords used for warfare & practical tools were incorporated into ceremonial dances and martial arts.
 The ancient martial arts fighting style Krabi Krabong was birthed in Thailand out of ceremonial dance & mock fighting styles in which a flowing dual “sword and staff” was heavily featured in Traditional pastimes.

 This distinctive Thai martial art was based on various weapons systems that were formalised around 1936 as part of the Thai education system's official curriculum.
-Krabi Krabong often features a Darb Thai (Thai Sword), a Karbong or Phlong (Thai Bo), a Ngaw (Thai bladed Staff) & a Lo (Thai Shield).
+Krabi Krabong often features a Dhab or Darb (Thai Sword), a Karbong or Phlong (Thai Bo), a Ngaw (Thai bladed Staff) & a Lo (Thai Shield).
 A Mai Sok (clubs) & Meed (Thai Knives) were also incorporated into the Thai martial art.

 The Krabi Krabong & Thai Dhab are very common cultural references in Thailand.
 If you've ever encountered the Royal Thai Police force long enough, you may have noticed that they use a Thai Dhab & Lo shield as their logo.

 Boontan Sittipaisal, also known as Ajarn Kor Neekow, is a skilled swordsmith who specializes in the creation of dha swords, where he's even made gold swords for the Late King of Thailand.
 He spent many years perfecting his craft, and his swords were highly prized by martial artists and collectors alike.